nikitavoloboev/moonbit/README.md

 #### [Drive](https://itunes.apple.com/us/app/google-drive/id507874739?mt=8) - Cloud Storage

-- I store all my documents and files in iCloud, however I love using Google Docs/Sheets and I use IFTTT to log automatically various things like [saving all my liked YouTube videos to a Google Sheet](https://ifttt.com/applets/74691784d-save-all-of-your-liked-videos-in-a-spreadsheet).
+- I store all my documents and files in iCloud, however I love using Google Docs/Sheets for collaborating on documents.

 #### [GitHub](https://github.com/mobile) - GitHub on the Go

-- Use it respond to issues on GitHub as well as create issues to repositories.
+- Use it respond or create issues on GitHub & keep up to date on activity of my watched repos.

 #### [Wipr](https://itunes.apple.com/us/app/wipr/id1030595027) - Safari ad blocker